 Technology from Otto Bihler Maschinenfabrik was therefore even then a guarantee for the success securing of orders – and it still is today.
 “At the start of the year, we received a new order for the production of electric contacts for automotive communications”, reports Hofer.
 “We were selected ahead of a number or our competitors because it was clear that we would use Bihler technology to produce the parts, meaning that top component quality was assured.”
-However, it was equally clear that prometall would first have to make the corresponding investment, more specifically in the form of a GRM-NC servo stamping and bending machine and the LEANTOOL radial and linear tooling system.
+However, it was equally clear that prometall would first have to make the corresponding investment, more specifically in the form of a GRM-NC servo stamping and forming machine and the LEANTOOL radial and linear tooling system.
 Andreas Hofer was in no doubt about this decision: “Only businesses that use and fully understand the most recent technology will reap the opportunities present in the market and succeed in the future”, says the founder of the company, in which his two sons, Michael and Andreas, now also work.
 Michael Hofer is responsible for planning new tools, while his brother Andreas heads the design engineering department at prometall.

 The decisive factor in the investment in the GRM-NC and the LEANTOOL system was not just the required quality but also the fact that the contacts could only be produced at the desired speed using the Bihler technology.
 This is because the highly complex, pairwise module requires a very large number of demanding operations.
 These include the shaping of an internal bushing in the galvanized part, which is coated with a noble metal, as well as the zero-play insertion of a rolled internal spring which is first stamped and bended from a copper strip measuring one tenth of a millimeter in thickness.
 The manufacturing process also involves feeding in a plastic pin as a contact protector and, of course, everything is completely oil and grease-free.
 “The technology is simply perfect for this application”, explains Andreas Hofer.